NicoleT27/Playful-Pixels-/README.md

 ## Install
-1. Clone the repository from Github
+1. Clone the repository from GitHub
 ```
 git clone git@github.com:NicoleT27/Playful-Pixels-.git
 ```
-2. Open the cloned respository in any source code editor
+2. Open the cloned repository in any source code editor
 3. Open the integrated terminal for the document and enter this code to install the dependencies
 ```
 npm install